sashapotash29/sqlite3_lecture/database.md

 )
 ```

-- The structure of the command for creating a database is shown above.
-After "CREATE DATABASE", the name of the table is written and then within the parentheses are what each column is called, followed by the data type expected.
+- The structure of the command for creating a TABLE is shown above.
+After "CREATE TABLE", the name of the table is written and then within the parentheses are what each column is called, followed by the data type expected.

 ### SELECT STATEMENT
 ```